ivanosevic/alumni-ratio/README.md

 - Generate a link with the information of the problem, with the purpose of sharing the problem with other students.

+## Transactions supported by the application
+The application will allow the user to enter information for the following transactions:
+* Investment by the business owner
+* Purchase of office supplies
+* Purchase of office equipment
+* Purchase of land
+* Payment for the purchase of office supplies
+* Payment of purchase of office equipment
+* Payment of land purchase
+* Bank loan
+* Bank loan payment
+* Service revenues
+* Expenditure of public services
+* Rental expense
+* Wages expenses

+- For purchases operations, you can specify if you bought it with debit or credit, or a mix of both.
+- For payments, you need to specify the transaction of the purchase and the given amount of money.
+- For expenses, owner investments and bank loans transactions, you only need to put the amount of money corresponding to the operation.